Robust feedback control of collisional plasma dynamics in presence of uncertainties

 where $B_m$ indicates the value of the parallel part of the magnetic field at the particle position $(x_m,y_m)$ and with $\theta_m^{\nu,h} = \chi(\eta_m<e^{-\nu h})$ being the stochastic jump process parameter used for handling the collision part.
-The idea is to first compute an approximate expression for the magnetic field using scheme \eqref{eq:explicit_scheme}, and then employ it to control the plasma dynamics within the semi-implicit framework defined by \eqref{eq:collision_step}–\eqref{eq:filbet_scheme}.

 By direct computation assuming in \eqref{eq:D} $\psi_\emph{x} = y^{n+1}(\zz)$, $\psi_\emph{v} = v_y^{n+1}(\zz)$, $\hat{\psi}_\emph{x} = \hat{y}$, $\hat{\psi}_\emph{v} = 0$, being $\hat{y}$ a certain function of the particles state related to the fact that we want to avoid the plasma to reach the boundaries by imposing a target average position and a target average velocity, we get